-- Staff must authorize their donation by submitting their desired sick time to donate by filling out this form: Sick Time Donation Form.
+- Staff must authorize their donation by submitting their desired sick time to donate by filling out the Sick Time Donation Form.

 Criteria for Withdrawal

-Eligible staff requesting to withdraw sick time from the Shared Sick Bank must meet the following criteria and observe the following guidelines in order to receive sick time:
+Eligible staff requesting to withdraw sick time from the Shared Sick Bank must meet the eligibility criteria and observe the required guidelines in order to receive sick time: